SK-21/SK-21/README.md

 - 👋 Hi, I’m Sapna Kashyap.
 - 👀 I’m interested in Front-end development, UI.
-- 🌱 I’m currently learning Front-end development.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on Front-end frameworks like React.
-- 📫 How to reach me (https://github.com/SK-21/)
+- 📫 How to reach me (https://github.com/SK-21/) or you can mail me worksk98@gmail.com

 <!---
 SK-21/SK-21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.